 Applicants for the A. W. Mellon and the Beinecke Postdoctoral Fellowships must have received the PhD degree within the five years preceding the next application deadline.
-Applicants for the 2022–2024 A. W. Mellon Postdoctoral Fellowship must have received the PhD degree between October 1, 2016, and October 1, 2021.
+Applicants for the 2023–2025 Beinecke Postdoctoral Fellowship must have received the PhD degree between October 1, 2017, and October 1, 2022.
 The fellowships are awarded without regard to age or nationality of applicants.
-Applications are reviewed by an external selection committee composed of scholars in the history of art.
+Applications are reviewed by an external selection committee composed of scholars in the history of art and related disciplines.
 Individuals currently affiliated with the National Gallery of Art are not eligible for the postdoctoral fellowship program.

 The award for both the A. W. Mellon and the Beinecke Postdoctoral Fellowships is $50,000 per year.
 The fellows also receive allowances for travel, in addition to housing, as available.

-Candidates for the A. W. Mellon Postdoctoral Fellowship must complete an online application that includes brief proposals for the topic of the predoctoral seminar and the university course and a copy of an article or a chapter of a book, to be submitted on or before October 15, 2021.
+Candidates for the Beinecke Postdoctoral Fellowship must complete an online application that includes brief proposals for the topic of the predoctoral seminar and the university course and a copy of an article or a chapter of a book, to be submitted on or before October 15, 2022.
 Three letters of recommendation in support of the application are required.
-After a preliminary selection, several candidates will be invited to Washington in early 2022 for interviews.
-The A. W. Mellon Postdoctoral Fellowship cannot be deferred or renewed.
+After a preliminary selection, several candidates will be invited to Washington in early 2023 for interviews.
+The Beinecke Postdoctoral Fellowship cannot be deferred or renewed.
 Holders of the A. W. Mellon and the Beinecke Postdoctoral Fellowships may reapply for a senior or visiting senior fellowship five years after the completion of the fellowship.
 Individuals may not apply for other Center fellowships while an application is pending or once a fellowship has been awarded.

 2000 South Club Drive